zhaoxuanma/Deeplearning-digital-pathology/README.md

 # Deeplearning-digital-pathology
-This repository contains utilities for virtual slides and images analysis on [Keras](https:://keras.io/) and [Caffe](http://caffe.berkeleyvision.org/) and extension class of `ImageDataGenerator`  of Keras to generate batches of images with data augmentation for segmentation.
+This repository contains utilities for [virtual slides](https://openslide.org/) and images classification and semantic segmentation with [Keras](https://keras.io/) and [Caffe](http://caffe.berkeleyvision.org/) and an extension class of `ImageDataGenerator`  of Keras to generate batches of images with data augmentation for segmentation.
 Demo code is provided for reference.

 # Requirement